-Different from traditional CBT, centered on change in the content of patients' maladaptive thoughts and beliefs, ACT focuses on approaches of acceptance, mindfulness, and activation so that the impacts of the thoughts and beliefs on individuals can be changed for more adaptive behavioral performance.^{307,308} Specifically, ACT aims to foster individuals' psychological flexibility by creating their "openness, awareness, and active engagement to living."^{309,310} ACT helps people to focus on acceptance, mindfulness, and activation so that they can still live well by coexisting with negative experiences by incorporating values in the person's life.
-More specifically, for patients with chronic pain, ACT does not aim to eliminate or control the pain perception; but instead, it aims to modify the "relationship" with the thoughts by fostering their psychological flexibility and accelerating their behavior change which is in line with their life values. ^{311,312} ACT aims to improve the functional status of patients with chronic pain conditions, despite the pain experience.^{313,314}
+Different from the traditional CBT, which is centered on the change in the content of patients' maladaptive thoughts and beliefs, ACT focuses on approaches of acceptance, mindfulness, and activation so that the impacts of the thoughts and beliefs on individuals can be changed for more adaptive behavioral performance.
+Specifically, ACT aims to foster individuals' psychological flexibility by creating their "openness, awareness, and active engagement to living".
+Specifically, activation so that they can still live well by coexisting with negative experiences by incorporating values in the person's life.
+More specifically, for patients with chronic pain, activation acceptance or control the pain perception; but instead, it aims to modify the "relationship" with the thoughts by fostering their psychological flexibility and accelerating their behavior change which is in line with their life values.
+Act aims to improve the functional status of patients with chronic pain conditions, despite the pain experience.

-A growing body of literature highlights problems with treatment adherence and completion of the traditional weekly, in-person, psychotherapy. ^{315,316,317,318} However, a brief format of ACT is more accessible to surgical patients who have conflicting demands on their time.
-Three RCTs of brief ACT interventions in the prevention of post-surgical pain have been conducted. ^{319,320,321} One of the RCTs showed improved pain scores, and two of the RCTs showed both a reduction in pain and opioid use with the brief ACT intervention.
+There is a growing body of literature that highlights problems with treatment adherence and completion of the traditional weekly, in-person, psychotherapy. ^{264,265,266,267} However, a brief format of ACT is more accessible to surgical patients who have conflicting demands on their time.
+Three RCTs of brief ACT interventions in the prevention of post-surgical pain have been conducted. ^{268,269,270} One of the RCTs showed improved pain scores, and two of the RCTs showed both a reduction in pain and opioid use with the brief ACT intervention.

-There is evidence of an association between several psychological flexibility processes, particularly pain acceptance, and adaptation to chronic pain.322 However, there are relatively few studies on the relationship between pain acceptance and opioid misuse in chronic pain patients.
-323 Associations have been found between higher pain acceptance and lower levels of anxiety, depression, pain catastrophizing, pain intensity, and disability.
-324 Esteve and colleagues created and tested their hypothetical model in which pain acceptance would regulate pain sensations and pain-related thoughts and emotions, which would be related to opioid misuse.
-The results suggest that levels of anxiety, depression, and pain acceptance must be assessed before opioids are prescribed.325 Moreover, pain acceptance has been associated with lower medication intake.
-This finding is relevant, given that there is a growing body of evidence to suggest that prescribed opioid medication misuse is alarmingly frequent in chronic pain patients.326 In this regard, ACT may be a promising strategy for managing chronic pain patients.327 However, upon review of several systematic reviews and metaanalyses conducted through 2020, previously published evidence regarding ACT was regarded as being moderate to very low quality, so investigators were very uncertain about benefits or lack of benefits of ACT for adults with chronic pain.328 Only a few studies compared ACT to active treatments and, while the evidence is promising for ACT in the treatment of chronic pain, further methodologically robust trials are required.
+There is evidence of an association between several psychological flexibility processes, particularly pain acceptance, and adaptation to chronic pain.271 However, there are relatively few studies on the relationship between pain acceptance and opioid misuse in chronic pain patients.
+272 Associations have been found between higher pain acceptance and lower levels of anxiety, depression, pain catastrophizing, pain intensity, and disability.
+273 Esteve and colleagues created and tested their hypothetical model in which pain acceptance would regulate pain sensations and pain-related thoughts and emotions, which would be related to opioid misuse.
+The results suggest that levels of anxiety, depression, and pain acceptance must be assessed before opioids are prescribed.
+274 Moreover, pain acceptance has been associated with lower medication intake.
+This finding is relevant, given that there is a growing body of evidence to suggest that prescribed opioid medication misuse is alarmingly frequent in chronic pain patients.
+275 In this regard, ACT may be a promising strategy for managing chronic pain patients.
+276 However, upon review of several systematic reviews and metaanalyses conducted through 2020, previously published evidence regarding ACT was regarded as being moderate to very low quality, so investigators were very uncertain about benefits and or lack of benefits of ACT for adults with chronic pain.277 Only a few studies compared ACT to active treatments and, while the evidence is promising for ACT in the treatment of chronic pain, further methodologically robust trials are required.